elin-l/blender-projects/README.md

 ^^^ignore this message and click raw view.
 You will be able to find my blender file^^^

-# These are my blender projects!
+# This is my first blender project!

 ### Treasure chest
 ![treasure chest sample rendered photo](treasure_chest/sample.png)